Mayo Clinic's approach

 - Individualized approach.
 Mayo Clinic specialists in the Heart Rhythm Clinic will talk with you about the types of heart rhythm monitoring available and which one meets your needs.
 They will develop an approach that fits with your life and condition.

 - Latest technology.
-Mayo Clinic has every type of heart-monitoring device available.
-Some of them use wireless technology, so your ECG test can be downloaded and interpreted immediately and in your medical record within minutes.
-In addition, Mayo Clinic helped develop and was among the first to use mobile cardiac outpatient telemetry.
+Mayo Clinic care providers use many different type of heart-monitoring devices.
+Some of them use wireless technology, so your ECG test can be downloaded and interpreted immediately and put into your medical record within minutes.
+Mayo Clinic helped develop and was among the first to use mobile cardiac outpatient telemetry.
 This method uses wireless ECG technology to continuously monitor your heart rhythm from your home.

 - ECG interpretation service.
-High-quality ECG interpretation has been offered at Mayo Clinic for nearly 50 years.
-Mayo Clinic's Heart Rhythm and Physiological Monitoring Laboratory in Rochester, Minneosta, offers interpretation of 12-lead ECG exams for adults, adolescents and children.
+Mayo Clinic's Heart Rhythm and Physiological Monitoring Laboratory in Rochester, Minnesota, offers high-quality interpretation of ECG exams for adults, adolescents and children.
 ECG interpretations are available 24 hours a day, seven days a week.
 In urgent situations, ECG interpretations are available within minutes.

 Monitoring ECG readings